pace-neutrons/Horace/documentation/user_docs/docs/manual/Tobyfit.rst

 The purpose of Tobyfit is to enable you to fit parameters to Horace datasets taking into account the broadening of the data arising from the resolution of the instrument.
-Even if the excitations in your sample were infinitely long-lives you would have non-zero broadening in energy and wave vector arising from numerous contributions.
+Even if the excitations in your sample were infinitely long-lived you would have non-zero broadening in energy and wave vector arising from instrumental effects which broaden the energy and wavevector distribution of the neutron beam.

-The spread of energies arise from:
+The spread of energies arises from:

 - the non-zero width in the moderator pulse;

 - the non-zero pulse width from the Fermi or disk choppers;

-- the different flight-times for the neutrons due to different distances that neutrons travel depending on the point of emission from the moderator, point of scattering in the sample and point of absorption in the detector.
+- the different flight-times for neutrons due to different distances that they travel depending on the point of emission from the moderator, point of scattering in the sample and point of absorption in the detector.

-The spread of wavevector arises from:
+The spread of wavevectors arises from:

 - spread of angle of the incident neutrons at the sample from the non-zero width of the moderator;